 The group earlier this year discovered that a contractor compiling data for the panel also worked for plastics manufacturers; the review was halted and the contractor dismissed, but the agency reported no improprieties.

 Bisphenol-a is ubiquitous in modern life, used to line food cans to preserve shelf life and to make plastic baby and sports bottles shatterproof.
-It also contaminates our bodies, although at concentrations so minute -- from less than 1 part-per-billion to about 5 parts-per-billion for most of us -- that scientists could barely detect it a decade ago.

 In the past few years, researchers studying laboratory animals have found bisphenol-a acts like a hormone at far lower levels, scrambling chromosomes and impairing reproductive health, particularly in the very young.

 But the chemical is rapidly rendered harmless in the human digestive system.
 And industry has long argued that studies showing harm do so by injecting bisphenol-a directly into animals -- an exposure, they say, with no real-world analogue.

 The federal panel agreed, considering in their assessment only studies where the compound was fed to laboratory animals.

 "This was a very reassuring conclusion," said Steve Hentges, director of the American Plastics Council's polycarbonate business unit.
 "The issue will continue.
 More research will be done.
 But right now what this tells us is the weight of scientific evidence doesn't find much of a concern."